corydhmiller/journeymint/README.md

 A simple app meant to help you feel good about your accomplishments, especially the small ones.

 This is a simple project I'm using to learn and test out new ways of doing things.
-This project uses currently uses Javascript and JQuery.
+This project uses currently uses JavaScript and JQuery.

 ### Notes: